 Substitutions and Variations

-- Blood Orange - instead of blood orange, you can use Cara Cara or Valencia oranges - you will need to strain the juice.
+- Blood Orange - instead of blood orange, you can use Cara Cara or Valencia oranges.
+Strain the juice.
 Or you can use lemon juice instead and make a French 75, or a Meyer Lemon French 75.

-- Gin - if you don't care for gin, or don't have any, leave it out, or try cognac, vodka, or an elderflower liqueur.
-You can also try triple sec or Grand Marnier, and I would start with a small amount and adjust to taste.
+- Gin - if you don't care for gin, or don't have any, leave it out.
+You can try cognac, vodka, elderflower liqueur, triple sec, or Grand Marnier.
+I would start with a small amount and adjust to taste.

 - Sparkling wine - you can replace it with flavored sparkling water.